BogdanDIA/Daikin_brc52A6x/README.md

 ```

 ## Additional considerations
-The TX and RX pins are related conencted to UART0 in ESP8266 processor.
+The TX and RX pins are connected to UART0 in ESP8266 processor.
 Therefore UART0 swap is needed so that the pins can be used as GPIO.
 ```
 logger:
   hardware_uart: UART0_SWAP